mozilla/mozillians-tests/README.md

 If you are running on Ubuntu/Debian you will need to do following first

     sudo apt-get install python-setuptools

 to install the required Python libraries.

 ### Selenium
-Once this is all set up you will need to download and start a Selenium server.
+Once this is all set up, you will need to download and start a Selenium server.
 You can download the latest Selenium server from [here][Selenium Downloads].
-The filename will be something like 'selenium-server-standalone-2.9.0.jar'
+The filename will be something like 'selenium-server-standalone-x.x.x.jar'

 To start the Selenium server run the following command:

-    java -jar ~/Downloads/selenium-server-standalone-2.9.0.jar
+    java -jar ~/Downloads/selenium-server-standalone-x.x.x.jar

 Change the path/name to the downloaded Selenium server file.